K1DV5/docal/README.md

-A basic understanding of Python in general is necessary to have a smooth experience here (although you will do fine even if you don\'t).If you want to work with a little more advanvced stuff, like arrays and matrices, more knowledge about python is necessary.
+A basic understanding of Python in general is necessary to have a smooth experience here (although you will do fine even if you don\'t).If you want to work with a little more advanced stuff, like arrays and matrices, more knowledge about python is necessary.

 It must be obvious by now but you should have Python installed on your